mengtianli/mengtianli.github.io/_news/announcement_25.md

 related_posts: false
 ---

-Two papers, One finding paper were accepted in CVPR 2026！
+Three papers were accepted to CVPR 2026!
+Two main conference papers and one as a finding paper!